 The Official Plan supports an integrated transportation system which incorporates active transportation, allows for the movement of people and goods and promotes a vibrant, healthy community using land use designations and urban design initiatives that make a wide range of transportation choices viable.
-The subject lands are located within the planned MTSA for the Sportsworld LRT station stop which is located directly in front of the subject lands at 25 Sportsworld Crossing Road.
-The proposed development also has excellent access to planned on and off-street cycling facilities.
+The subject lands are located directly adjacent to the Mill ION station stop.
+The building has excellent access to cycling networks, including existing on and off-street cycling facilities and is located in close proximity to the Iron Horse Trail.
 The location of the subject lands, in the context of the City's integrated transportation system, supports the proposal for transit-oriented development on the subject lands.

-Policy 3.C.2.22 states that until such time as Station Area Plans are completed, any development application submitted within a Major Transit Station Area will be reviewed generally in accordance with the Transit-Oriented Development Policies included in Section 13.C.3.12
+Policy 3.C.2.22 states that until such time as Station Area Plans are completed and this Plan is amended accordingly, in the interim, any development application submitted within a Major

+Transit Station Area will be reviewed generally in accordance with the Transit-Oriented Development Policies included in Section 13.C.3.12

-The proposed Official Plan Amendment and Zoning By-law Amendment applications support a more compact residential development.
+The proposed Official Plan Amendment and Zoning By-law Amendment applications support a more-dense residential development.
 The location of the proposed buildings, secured through the proposed site-specific provisions, will result in a compatible built form that fosters walkability within a pedestrian-friendly environment that allows walking to be safe, comfortable, barrier-free and a convenient form of urban travel.
+Furthermore, the proposed development will enhance access and pedestrian connections to the Mill Station ION stop.